vikaskumar0205/sharpenerTask/README.md

 # sharpenerTask

-In this Project mainly we can update the script.js with the save the items data using DOMContentLoaded event.
+In this Project mainly we can update the script.js with the save the items data after reloading the page using DOMContentLoaded event.